Warsaw, Poland – Poland has moved to exempt young workers from paying the income tax.

 This new tax break for young Poles is part of the government’s wider social spending program – that includes the extension of the child benefit program, higher pensions and tax free allowances – pledged by the ruling party ahead of national elections this fall.

-A “populist” measure to bribe voters?
+Income tax break: a “populist” measure to bribe voters?